Sarajevo, Bosnia and Herzegovina

 photo © Mirco Consoli

-In Vilnius, there is a statue dedicated to Frank Zappa: American composer, guitarist and singer, genius.
+In Vilnius, the capital of Lithuania, there is a statue dedicated to Frank Zappa: American composer, guitarist and singer, genius.
 He is referred to as the father of modern music.
+While Zappa had no direct connection to Lithuania, the statue symbolizes artistic freedom.

 “A country is really a country when it has an airline and a beer.
 And in the end is a good beer that you need most”